FROM clause specifies the source to read data from:

 SELECT queries with

-FINAL are executed in parallel and slightly faster.
-But there are drawbacks (see below).
+FINAL are executed in parallel.
 The max_final_threads setting limits the number of threads used.

 Queries that use